LiliaFramework/Lilia/documentation/docs/meta/tool.md

 **Returns**

-* number: The numeric value of the ConVar.
+* number: The numeric value of the ConVar or the provided default.

 **Example Usage**